lilamila/ethereum/smart_lease/README.md

 # Leafer's Smart Lease

 The apartment leasing procedure is riddled with overhead.
-This contract is in development to deploy a Dapp to handle all of the document creation, sign off, and rent payments.
+This Dapp is in development to deploy contracts to handle document creation, sign off, and rent payments.
 Eventually, this could be attached to a network of smart devices in the home to ensure maintenance outlined in the leasing agreement is fulfilled.
 Inspired by my recent apartment lease signing/notarizing headache.
 Leafer's Smart Lease is created by [Marie Leaf](https://twitter.com/curbing_entropy).